chun-eric/bazaar_ecommerce/README.md

 - Finish Reviews system
   1. calculate reviews average
   2. add the stars fill for reviews in the reviews section and the product listing section.
 I was making a mistake when rendering the stars.
 I already had access to each individual review so all i needed to do was just access it.
 I was trying to get access to the productData array instead which is incorrect.
   3. Add box shadow to the main large image
-  4. Change main image of new colletions.
+  4. Change main image of new colletions. **
-  5. Add box shadow and highlight
+  5. Add box shadow and highlight -- done
   6. checkout page icons for payment
 - Testing
 - Accessiblity issues testing